seacgroup/tinyredis.php/README.md

 tinyredis
 =========

-A  Very tiny wrapper php for redis.
+A very tiny wrapper php for redis.

+I will be uploading this package as soon as I get all the header doc comments finished.